How to migrate your Trello Enterprise domain claims and SSO to Atlassian Access

 If you do not have SSO enabled for your Atlassian organization:

 Detailed instructions for setting up SSO with Atlassian Access can be found here.

 A note about user provisioning:

 Provisioning via SCIM is supported for Enterprises that are linked to an Atlassian organization with an Atlassian Access subscription (see Step 6 below).
 If you're currently using your IdP to provision new Trello users via SCIM, you’ll need to set up provisioning for “Atlassian Cloud” in your IdP in order to continue creating new accounts this way.

 2 weeks before your renewal date

-Once you’ve confirmed that you’ve completed the steps above, we’ll enable a new “Atlassian Access” tab on your Trello Enterprise admin dashboard.
-On this page, you’ll see an option to link your Enterprise to your Atlassian Organization.
-Note that you will need to be an admin for both the Trello Enterprise and the Atlassian Organization in order to link them.
+Once you’ve confirmed that you’ve completed the steps above, we’ll enable a new “Atlassian settings” tab on your Trello Enterprise admin dashboard.
+On this page, you’ll see an option to link your Enterprise to your Atlassian organization.
+Note that you will need to be an admin for both the Trello Enterprise and the Atlassian organization in order to link them.

 What if I don't see my organization listed?

 If you've already created an organization but are not seeing any organizations listed on this page, your Trello account may not be connected to your Atlassian account yet.
-If this happens, you should see a green "Get Started" button prompting you to create a new organization.
-Click on this button and follow the steps to the connect your Trello account to Atlassian.
-Once you complete that step, you can go back to your Enterprise dashboard, and you should see your organization there.
-You do not need to create a new organization.
+In this case, you should see a prompt inviting you to update your account.
+Click on the green "Update account" button to complete this process.
+Then, you should be able to see your organization.